-Description: In April, 2019, ABD began a public private partnership with Ruan Transport Company for fleet and warehousing services.
+Description: In April, 2019, ABD began a public\private partnership with Ruan Transport Company for fleet and warehousing services.
 At that time, the warehouse workers and transport driver positions remained on the ABD table of authorization for reallocation to other areas of the business.
 ABD continues to look for both efficiencies in personnel as well as areas that need more personnel to provide greater service to industry stakeholders and customers.
+Some of the open positions from this update have been used in other areas of the business.